backend-development/backend-development-textbook/source/adv_authentication.md

 * Which programs need to authenticate?
 Browsers?
 Native apps?
 Command line programs?
 * Are users expecting a "single sign on"?

+### Authentication Providers

-### Authentication and Authorisation
+Authentication Providers like github, google ect can provide both Authentication and Authorisation to use their resources.

+For example the app I am building coule

-This is epecially intresting when my app wants to access data in another app.
-For example:  Authenticate via github, and also access the users private repositories.
-Authenticate via google and also access the users photos.
+* authenticate a user via github, and also access the users private repositories,
+* authenticate via google and also access the users photos,
+* authenticate via instagram and create posts in their name on instagram.

 ### Two Factor Authentication